-Amitabh, has seen it all—from career rags to riches, from super-flops to mega-hits.
-He started small and after much struggle he made it big after his famous role of angry young man in Zanjeer.
-I remember reading in an article that he was turned away by All India Radio and some filmmakers as they thought he would’t work in the industry. but Amitabh turned the tables and in no time became a star of the millennium.
+Amitabh has seen it all—from career rags to riches, from super-flops to mega-hits.
+He started small and after much struggle, he made it big after his famous role of angry young man in Zanjeer.
+I remember reading an article that he was turned away by All India Radio and some filmmakers as they thought he wouldn’t work in the industry. but Amitabh turned the tables and in no time became a star of the millennium.

 I admire him not because he has many mega-hits films to his credit but because he has a huge variety in his roles.
 Every role is unique and full of life.

 I have seen some of his films more than 100 times.
-These include: Agneepath, Deewar and Sholay.
-Every film has a deep impact in me, every film have made me traveled in fantasy and every film has brought out the best in me.
+These include Agneepath, Deewar, and Sholay.
+Every film has a deep impact on me, every film has made me traveled in fantasy and every film has brought out the best in me.